brianshumate/ansible-hubot/README.md

 ## Configuration

-At a minimum, modify the variables defined in the following files as
+Modify the variables defined in the following files as necessary:
-necessary:

 * `defaults/main.yml`
 * `vars/main.yml`